vickylee22/Challenge-7/README.md

 1. Use the Voilà library to deploy your notebook as a web application.
 You can deploy the web application locally on your computer.

 2. Take a screen recording or screenshots to show how the web application appears when using Voilà.
 Include the recording or screenshots in the ```README.md``` file for your GitHub repository.
-It should looks something like the following:
+It should look something like the following:
 ![viola](Starter_Code/Images/viola.png)